alvinwan/neural-backed-decision-trees/README.md

 1. Create a new file containing your dataset, such as `./nbdt/data/yourdata.py`.
 Say the data class is `YourData10`.
 Like before, only expose the dataset class via `__all__`.
 This dataset class should support a `.classes` attribute which returns a list of human-readable class names.
 2. Expose your new file via `'./nbdt/data/__init__.py'`: `from .yourdata import *`.
+3. Modify `nbdt.utils.DATASETS` to include the name of your dataset, which is `YourData10` in this example.
+4. Also in `nbdt/utils.py`, modify `DATASET_TO_NUM_CLASSES` and `DATASET_TO_CLASSES` to include your new dataset.
-3. Create a text file with wordnet IDs in `./nbdt/wnids/{dataset}.txt`.
+5. (Optional) Create a text file with wordnet IDs in `./nbdt/wnids/{dataset}.txt`.
 This list should be in the same order that your dataset's `.classes` is.
 You may optionally use the utility `nbdt-wnids` to generate wnids (see note below)
-4. Train the original neural network on the target dataset. e.g., `python main.py --dataset=YourData10`
+6. Train the original neural network on the target dataset. e.g., `python main.py --dataset=YourData10`

 > **\*Note**: You may optionally use the utility `nbdt-wnids` to generate wnids:
 > ```